-Interested in trying snowshoe running, but not sure how to take the first step?
+Interested in trying snowshoe running?
+Not quite sure how to take the first step?
 Follow these tips from Richard Bolt, member of the Atlas Snowshoe Racing Team and five-time competitor at the National Snowshoe Championships.
 Heading out on a run in the snow is easier than you may think.

 1. A little technique.
-“Running or walking on snowshoes is just like walking or running without them,” says Bolt.
-“You’re just making small technique changes—a slightly wider stance, and lifting your knees higher.”
+“Running or walking on snowshoes is similar to walking or running without them,” says Bolt.
+“You’re just making some small technique changes with a slightly wider stance, and lifting your knees higher.”

 2. Where to go.
 While many cross-country centers have marked snowshoe trails, you really can snowshoe just about anywhere there’s snow (but see tip No. 5 below).
 To find a trail near you, check out snowshoes.com, which currently has 3,300 user-submitted trails via Google Maps.
 “The site shows push-pins for people to find where to go,” says Bolt.

 4. Stay close.
 When you go out for your first run, pick someplace close to home.
 “Don’t put pressure on yourself to do something epic,” advises Bolt, who acknowledges that it’s another story if you have to drive a ways to reach snow.
-But, if the ground is covered in snow where you live, take your first snowshoe run on a local golf course or park.
+First of all take your first snowshoe run on a local golf course or park.
 “That way, you’re not investing a lot of time and logistics in it.”

-5. Hard pack.
+5. Hard packed snow.
 “It’s easier to get the hang of snowshoe running if you’re on a groomed, firmer surface at first rather than plowing through knee-deep powder,” says Bolt.
-For your first snowshoe run or hike, head for groomed trails.
+Therefore your first snowshoe run or hike, head for groomed trails.
 “Most cross-country ski areas allow snowshoers.
-A lot of snow parks and forest-service areas, especially in the Rockies and Sierras, have more areas that are groomed.
-And the northeast has wide network of snowmobile trails,” advises Bolt.
+While there is a lot of snow parks and forest-service areas, especially in the Rockies and Sierras.
+The northeast has wide network of snowmobile trails,” advises Bolt.

-6. Rent first.
+6. Renting first.
 Bolt suggests renting snowshoes at places like REI, Eastern Mountain Sports (EMS), Cabela’s, or at a cross-country ski area before buying.
 While renting running-specific snowshoes is a rarity, Bolt advises renting the smallest, lightest snowshoe available.
 “Even in the most powdery conditions, floatation is less important than the ability to maneuver and save energy with a smaller snowshoe,” he says.
 And, keep an eye out for demo days put on by snowshoe manufacturers early in the winter.
-(Both demo day and fun run schedules can be found on snowshoes.com and snowshoeracing.com.)
-And, check out the Winter Trails Day event that takes place throughout the country.
-“That way, you can try snowshoeing for free,” he says.
+(Both demo day and fun run schedules can be found on snowshoes.com and snowshoeracing.com.) .

-7. Then buy.
-For people who want to then buy snowshoes, it’s important to get ones suited for running.
+7. Then buying.
+It’s important to get the right snowshoe.
 Bolt explains that features of an ideal running snowshoe include a spring-loaded binding, a narrow-waisted frame, an emphasis on lightweight construction—with less material in the binding, fewer crampon teeth, aluminum or titanium instead of steel.
 “The goal of a running snowshoe is to be better balanced for rotational weight and greater maneuverability.”

-10. Advanced skill.
-Once you’re ready, running on un-groomed or narrow singletrack that might be slightly packed down by a few other trail users can be really fun…but it is harder.
-“Think about trying to slow it down a little bit,” says Bolt.
-“You have to be more relaxed.
-The surface that you’re landing on is going to be more pliable, so it helps to be more reactive and resilient.”
-Your running gait will vary between longer and shorter strides, and your snowshoe might slide a little left, or a little right as you take steps.
-Some footfalls will be harder than others.
-With experience, advises Bolt, you can learn to read the snow and the subtle changes in the surface, and then you won’t have to slow down as much as you might think.
+10. Advanced skills.
+Running on un-groomed or slightly packed down snow by a few other trail users can be really fun.
+“Think about trying to slow it down a little bit,” says Bolt your running gait will vary between longer and shorter strides and your snowshoe might slide a little left or a little right during steps.
+With experience, Bolt advises that you can learn to read the snow and the subtle changes in the surface, and then you won’t have to slow down as much as you might think.
 “Flow with it, don’t fight it,” says Bolt.
 “Snowshoe running in powder can be like skiing and even surfing.”

 11. Race…if you want.
 Snowshoe races of all distances—the most popular being 5-K and 10-K—take place throughout winter around the country.
 To find a race, check out usssa.com and snowshoeracing.com, and in the northeast, Runwmac.com.
 “But don’t feel like you have to race,” says Bolt.
 “Snowshoe running can be as fast or as slow, as competitive or leisurely as you want.”